History of Emma Margaret Tree Pace

 About a month before he left, Uncle Freeman was taking the folks at the ranch to Mutal in the buggy.
 The horses ran away spilling everyone out giving Aunt Amanda a broken collar bone, Aunt Ellen a broken hip.
 So I went up to help Granmma Pace take care of them with my 4 children & Aunt Ellen's two.
 I over did or something.
 I took very sick and had to have a nurse take care of me.
 Neither the baby or me was very well when Pa left for the South but we were blessed in many ways.
 Uncle Alma came to live with us, went to school and helped with the chores.

 We had horse and buggy that we could drive to S.S. & church.
 It was hard, we did not have much to do with but we were blessed.
 We were very glad to have Pa home.
 We did not have much money those days and we had to make a living much different.
 After we bought the Dick Redden place there was a pond in the meadow and for several winters Pa and Mr. Carl Redden cut ice and hauled to Coalville and Sugarcreek and stored it in sawdust to any one that would buy it.
 There were no electricity to help keep things cool.
 They hired lots of men and teams.
 We also had to churn butter and prest (sic) it and hauled it to Grasscreek for 24 cents a lb.
-Pa has hauled many tons of oats to Park City with team and sleigh for $1.25.
+Pa has hauled many tons of oats to Park City

 We have worked hard buying land and water, never had many conveniences to work with.
 Our last baby, a boy, was born when I was 48 years old, making 11 children, 3 girls and 8 boys: Alvin Christopher, George Edward, Else Amelia, Amos Eugene, Kenneth LeRoy, Raymond Jay, Thelma Tree, Clarence Elmer, Reed DeVar, Emma LaBelle, and Vernal Dean.
-Our oldest boy, Alvin, was in Australia on a mission when the baby was born.
+Our oldest boy, Alvin, was in Australia

 The children were all married in the temple.
 On Mar.
 5, 1953, we went to the temple, 24 of us.
 It was surely a grand day.
 Pa's birthday, 78 years old.